 Dr. Liam Sunner

 I chose to do my Ph.d in Maynooth University for a number of reasons.
 Having been a Maynooth University student for a few years, I have witnessed the exponential growth of academic staff.
 Maynooth draws together a critical mass of researchers from across various areas of Law which my thesis touched upon.
 This allows me to draw on the expertise of many world leading scholars in areas such EU Law (Prof. Lock, Dr. Ferri) international human rights (Dr. Noelle Higgins), IP and Health (Dr. Aisling McMahon and Dr. Ollie Bartlett), WTO and international economic law (Dr. Oisin Suttle).
 Maynooth University has developed an extensive network only many leading academics within fields of research of the proposed project, but to many of the policy development institutions which have the current position of this research, both within the EU and further afield.
-Another important reason to choose Maynooth University relates to its outstanding facilities, and its vibrant and innovative Department of Law.
-As a result, the Department of Law offers a challenging yet supportive structure with dedicated and amazing staff that will help bring out the best of you and your potential research.
+Another important reason to choose Maynooth University relates to its outstanding facilities, and its vibrant and innovative School of Law and Criminology.
+As a result, the School of Law and Criminology offers a challenging yet supportive structure with dedicated and amazing staff that will help bring out the best of you and your potential research.
 I could not recommend it more.

 Dr. Emma McEvoy

 My name is Emma McEvoy and I completed my Ph.D. in 2019.
 My thesis was supervised by Prof. Michael Doherty.
 Maynooth University is an ideal University to undertake a Ph.D. in law.
-The Department of Law is committed to the study of law in a global context and encourages an interdisciplinary approach to research.
+The School of Law and Criminology is committed to the study of law in a global context and encourages an interdisciplinary approach to research.
 The Department encourages postgraduate students to develop a bespoke postgraduate journey suited to your individual study and career aspirations.
 My research examined the relationship between public procurement law and the participation of Small and Medium-Sized Enterprises (SMEs) in public contracts.
 Prof. Doherty supported the policy-orientated research and encouraged me to develop links with the legal profession, business, and the public sector.
 I was encouraged to engage with society and translate my findings into relevant research-led teaching case studies.
-The Department of Law offers a supportive, collaborative and innovative learning environment for postgraduate students.
+The School of Law and Criminology offers a supportive, collaborative and innovative learning environment for postgraduate students.
 To hear more about Emma's experience click here

 Staff welcome PhD proposals in the following areas: